25 October 2022 / Laura Garvin Gomez

 - Improving heart health (it could support a healthy cardiovascular system)

-There are no shortage of ways to incorporate pine essential oils in your Christmas routine.
+There are no shortage of ways to incorporate pine needle oil in your Christmas routine.
 Add it to a diffuser to bring some Christmas cheer to your home or add it into some potpourri.
 You can even add it to some homemade candles to really enjoy its refreshing fragrance long into the night.

 Its fresh, floral smell is loved all year round, so while it is associated with the warmer months, it works just as well during Christmas too.

-Lavender oil may also be able to help with:
+Lavender essential oil may also be able to help with:

 - Dealing with anxiety (large analysis showed it could help with anxiety conditions)